AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-001-scott-bellware-nathan-ladd.md

 Written by Alexandra Moxin and Adam Dymitruk

 On today's episode we interview special guests Scott Bellware and Nathan Ladd, microservices and distributed systems experts out of Austin, Texas.
-But first here's the weekly news and tutorials.
+But first here's the weekly news, community announcements and tutorials.

-##### News segment
+##### News

 * Adam's notes on Mastodon, Jet Brains adding support for F#, and more

-#### Announcements
+##### Announcements

 * Coming up this May 6th & 7th is Linux Fest NW a free linux conference in Bellingham, Washington at Bellingham Technical College.
 Free to attend but you can purchase a ticket which will include a tshirt and lunch for both days.
 Go check it out to see lots of amazing sessions on everything open source!